Prescriptions & Pharmacy

 As someone who takes thyroid medication, I wrote this article to share my experience and to provide information for others who might have thyroid conditions.

-How to Store, Organize, Crush and Carry Pills: Buying Guide for Pill Poppers
+How to Store, Organize, Crush and Carry Pills: A Buying Guide

-Bismuth subsalicylate can be a helpful treatment for stomach upset, heartburn, and diarrhea.
-It might also help to treat peptic ulcers.
+Bismuth subsalicylate can be a helpful treatment for stomach upset, heartburn, and diarrhea and might help to treat peptic ulcers.
 It may produce side effects.

 Five Things You Should Know Before Getting a Tetanus Shot